AYY’s Services for Associations

-To rent a facility, associations need their own username and password for the facility booking system, tila.ayy.fi.
+In order to rent facilities, associations need their own username and password for the facility booking system, tila.ayy.fi.
 The holder of these log-in details can share user rights with new users via the administration menu in the facility booking system.
-If none of the current users are in possession of these log-in details, you can send an email to tilat(at)ayy.fi to have the rights added to the operators for the current year.
+If none of the current users are in possession of these log-in details, you can send an email to tilat(at)ayy.fi to have the rights added to the current association members.

-Associations on the first list of the student union’s register of associations can book facilities in advance during advance booking rounds organised in late spring and late autumn, traditionally known as “tilakähmyt”.
+Associations in the Student Union’s association register can book facilities in advance during advance booking sessions organised in late spring and late autumn.

-In its residential buildings, AYY owns club room and storage facilities which it rents to associations operating within AYY for ongoing use.
-When new club or storage facilities become vacant, a general application period is announced in the association newsletter.
+AYY has club rooms and storage space in its residential buildings, which are rented for AYY's associations.
+When new club rooms or storage space become vacant, the application period is announced in the association newsletter.

-Club facilities are mainly allocated to associations which do not already have any facilities.
+Club rooms are mainly allocated to associations which do not have any facilities.
 It is also possible to apply together with another association.
-The Facility Committee examines applications, scores them in accordance with a scoring model, and then proposes the allocation of spaces to the Board.
+The Facility Committee reviews applications, scores them in accordance with a scoring model, and then proposes the allocation of facilities to the Board.

-More detailed instructions and restrictions can be found in the scoring model for club and storage facilities.
+More detailed instructions and restrictions can be found in the scoring model for club rooms and storage space.